danfinlay/Scinamic/README.md

 - Enabling automating gameplay via API
 - Enabling a player to share control of their units with another player or agent.
+- Enabling "queueing" actions in series (even in branching conditions), basically for free given the promise pipeline structure.